Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 This last section presents the problems we have come across using the Scripts and how we solved them.

-### Don't run `csinstances_create.sh` for the same instances names more than once **before** ...
-That is: **For the same course/workshop**, don't run `csinstances_create.sh` for the same instances names more than once before **deleting the instances first**.

-What would you do that?
-By mistake --- it happened to us.

-**The problem is** that the files (created by the Scripts) that contain the AWS resources IDs of each instance and its resources will be **overwritten** by any subsequent run of `csinstances_create.sh`.
-You will lose those resources IDs and hence **won't be able to delete the resources using the Scripts** any more.

-**The solution is** to get to the AWS Console, to the EC2 pages where each of those resources are listed and delete them there, selecting them with the mouse, etc. You need to get to the EC2 pages for **Instances**, **IP Adresseses** and **Login Keys**, and to the AWS Route 53 **Host Zone** page to delete the instances domain names records.

-Note in the listing of the `inputs` directory in the previous section, that we created the instance21 twice, on 28 October and on 15 November, but we deleted it on 14 November.
-So we did not have to get to AWS Console to delete it manually.
-However, we did lost the files with the resources IDs that were generated from the run of `csinstances_create` on 28 October.

-There is no problem with losing those files as long as you lose them once you don't need them to run the Scripts.

 ### "*Connection timed out*" or "*Connection refused*" messages persist

 Those messages are related to accessing an instance with `ssh`.
 We have come across those messages in two scenarios: